Charles-Kaminski/S-GUIDs/README.md

 1. Copy the 11 bytes of random data from step 4 into the last 11 bytes for the S-GUID.
 1. Return the allocated 16 byte variable from step 1 as the binary form of the S-GUID.

 The binary form can be used internally for compactness and performance.
 On most systems, the preferred binary form is 16 bytes of contiguous data.
-On some systems it may be easier to internally represent the binary form of the Global Transaction ID as 2 unsigned long longs of 8 bytes each.
+On some systems it may be easier to internally represent the binary form of the Global Transaction ID as 2 unsigned long longs of 8 bytes each or two BIGINTs.

 ### Encoding Scheme